gbeckers/Darr/README.rst

                [ 1.,  1.,  1., ...,  1.,  1.,  1.]]) (r)

-The data is now stored on disk in a directory named 'ar1.da', containing a flat binary file ('arrayvalues.bin') and a human-readble `JSON`_ text file ('arraydescription.json'), with information on the array dimensionality, layout and numeric type.
+The data is now stored on disk in a directory named 'ar.da', containing a flat binary file ('arrayvalues.bin') and a human-readble `JSON`_ text file ('arraydescription.json'), with information on the array dimensionality, layout and numeric type.
 It also contains a 'README.txt' file